 What’s the next step in the rulemaking process?

 The proposed rule will be open for public comment until Dec.
 13, 2022.
 You and your customers can submit feedback or comments electronically or through the mail.
 Check out the proposed rule for more information.

 Once the public comment period is closed, the DOL WHD will revisit the proposed rule in light of public feedback and potentially make changes.
 Once that’s done, they will submit the rule for budgetary review and approval.
 If it passes, the final rule will be published in the Federal Register.
 If not, a rewrite of the proposed rule will be necessary.

-While the timeline ultimately depends on several unpredictable factors, it’s reasonable to assume the new rule will be published as law early in 2023.
+While the timeline ultimately depends on several unpredictable factors, it’s reasonable to assume the new rule will be published as law in late 2023 or early 2024.

 Rely on tech to make managing people and HR easier

 No matter how your customers decide to overcome the challenges the proposed rule poses for them, Global Payments Integrated has the tools to make managing employees and HR easier.